Measuring the giant radio galaxy length distribution with the LoTSS: Results

-In Section~\ref{sec:unificationModelTheory}, we have predicted general ramifications of the basic unification model on a GRG sample.
-Here we constrain and test this model with our LoTSS DR2 GRG sample.\\ First, for all 3135 GRGs with definitively identified hosts, we query the SDSS DR12 spectral class \texttt{spCl}: a Boolean label indicating whether or not the host contains a quasar.
-As many hosts have no SDSS DR12 spectrum, or even fall outside of SDSS DR12 coverage, we retrieve host classifications for just 1177 of these GRGs (38\%).
-Of these classified GRGs, 260 are quasar GRGs (22\%) (of which 33 (13\%) are discoveries presented in this work) and 917 are non-quasar GRGs (78\%) (of which 713 (78\%) are discoveries presented in this work).
-Therefore, the apparent LoTSS DR2 quasar GRG fraction $f_\mathrm{Q} = \frac{33}{33 + 713} = 4\%$.
+First, for all 3198 giants with definitively identified hosts, we queried the SDSS DR12 spectral class \texttt{spCl}: a Boolean label indicating whether or not the host contains a quasar.
+As many hosts have no SDSS DR12 spectrum, or even fall outside of SDSS DR12 coverage, we retrieved host classifications for just 1442 of these giants (45\%).
+Of these classified giants, 318 are quasar giants (22\%) (of which 45 (14\%) are discoveries presented in this work) and 1124 are non-quasar giants (78\%) (of which 876 (78\%) are discoveries presented in this work).
+Therefore, the apparent LoTSS DR2 quasar GRG fraction $f_\mathrm{Q} = \frac{45}{45 + 876} = 5\%$.
 However, spectral class labels are preferentially available for GRG hosts with higher optical flux densities, such as those at low redshifts or those containing quasars, because they are more probable spectroscopic targets.
 Through Fig.~\ref{fig:spectralClass}, we demonstrate that the fraction of observed GRG hosts with spectral class labels indeed decreases with redshift, whilst the fraction of quasar identifications increases.
-For each redshift interval, in white, we denote the fraction of quasar GRGs within the classified population.
+For each redshift interval, in white, we denote the fraction of quasar giants within the classified population.
 If spectral class labels would have been available for the non-classified observed populations as well, the quasar GRG fractions would probably have been lower.
-Assuming that all observed GRGs whose hosts have an unknown spectral class are non-quasar GRGs, we find quasar GRG fractions $f_\mathrm{Q} = 3\%$, $4\%$, $7\%$, $14\%$, and $26\%$, for redshift intervals $0$--$0.2$, $0.2$--$0.4$, $0.4$--$0.6$, $0.6$--$0.8$, and $0.8$--$1$, respectively.
-The \emph{true} quasar GRG fraction for a given redshift interval might still differ from the aforementioned \emph{observed} quasar GRG fraction: namely, if selection effects make a given quasar GRG easier (or harder) to detect than a given non-quasar GRG.
-At higher redshifts, quasar GRGs certainly appear easier to detect than non-quasar GRGs, as hosts without quasars often become too faint to optically identify.
-For the lowest redshift intervals, this problem does not exist, and we therefore consider the observed quasar GRG fractions $f_\mathrm{Q}=3$--$4\%$ to be closest to the true one.
+Assuming that all observed giants whose hosts have an unknown spectral class are non-quasar giants, we find quasar GRG fractions $f_\mathrm{Q} = 5\%$, $4\%$, $8\%$, $16\%$, and $28\%$, for redshift intervals $0$--$0.2$, $0.2$--$0.4$, $0.4$--$0.6$, $0.6$--$0.8$, and $0.8$--$1$, respectively.
+The true quasar GRG fraction for a given redshift interval might still differ from the aforementioned \emph{observed} quasar GRG fraction: namely, if selection effects make a given quasar GRG easier (or harder) to detect than a given non-quasar GRG.
+At higher redshifts, quasar giants certainly appear easier to detect than non-quasar giants, as hosts without quasars often become too faint to optically identify.
+For the lowest redshift intervals, this problem does not exist, and we therefore consider the observed quasar GRG fraction $f_\mathrm{Q}=5\%$ to be closest to the true one.
 A thorough analysis of the impact of selection effects on $f_\mathrm{Q}$ is a topic for future research.
-Using Eq.~\ref{eq:quasarGRGProbability}, and assuming a quasar GRG probability $p_\mathrm{Q} = 4\%$, we find a maximum inclination angle $\theta_\mathrm{max} = 37\substack{+2\\-3}\degree$.
-For $p_\mathrm{Q} \sim \mathrm{Uniform}(3\%, 5\%)$, the result remains the same.
-In conclusion, if the basic unification model considered in Sect.~\ref{sec:unificationModelTheory} is correct, then observations of GRGs predict that quasars are AGN seen along lines-of-sight that make an angle of at most $\theta_\mathrm{max} = 37\substack{+2\\-3}\degree$ with the black hole rotation axis.\\ Finally, we test whether the RV $L_\mathrm{p,obs}\ \vert\ L_\mathrm{p,obs} \geq l_\mathrm{p,GRG}$ has the same distribution for quasar and non-quasar GRGs, as predicted by the unification model.
-In the top panel of Fig.~\ref{fig:distributionLengthProjectedQSO}, we show PDFs approximated through kernel density estimation (KDE) for newly discovered (LoTSS DR2) SDSS-classified quasar GRGs and non-quasar GRGs up to $z_\mathrm{max} = \infty$.
-Despite the small number of quasar GRGs, $N_\mathrm{Q} = 33$, the two-sample Kolmogorov--Smirnov (KS) test yields a low p-value $p < 1$\textperthousand: we reject the null hypothesis that these distributions stem from a single underlying one.
-However, this does not mean that the unification model hypothesis should immediately be rejected as well, because the selective availability of SDSS DR12 spectral class labels induces a severe selection effect.\footnote{